aqualxx/stable-ui/README.md

 ## Features

 * Text to image using Stable Horde
+  * Tons of customizable options
+  * Can run without a local Stable Diffusion instance
 * A gallery to view all generated images
   * Saves images in local storage
   * Ability to favourite, download, and delete images
+* A dashboard to view your Stable Horde profile
+  * Ability to edit their Stable Horde workers
+  * User statistics
+* A tab to see all online Stable Horde workers
 * Mobile Friendly

 ## Contributing